 Residency refers to the number of units that must be taken on a Fuller campus.
 As of Winter 2018, Fuller’s English 120 MDiv, 80 MTS, 80 MATM, and 80 MAGML (academic) programs are approved as fully online degrees.
 Students in these programs have the option to take any number of geophysical classes but they are no longer required to.
 Our Spanish MDiv, MTS, and MATM still have residency requirements.
 Please contact us at email@example.com for specific information on the residency requirements and online limits in our Spanish programs.

 GRADE MODE REGISTRATION OPTION

 "Grade Mode" refers to the type of grade posted on students’ transcripts after they complete a course.
-For School of Theology and School of Intercultural Studies master's-level courses, there are two types of grade modes students can elect.
+For School of Mission and Theology master's-level courses, there are two types of grade modes students can elect.
 The default mode is always "graded," which means students will receive a standard letter grade (e.g. A, A-, B+, etc.).
 However, students may opt to register pass/fail, which means they will still receive a letter grade from the professor* but their transcripts will show either a "P" for pass or "F" for fail.
 They must earn a C- or better in a class in order to pass.
 If they elected the "pass/fail" grade mode at the beginning** of their course and pass, the grade they receive will not affect their grade point average (GPA).
 But if they fail a course they elected to take "pass/fail," their GPA will be affected.

 *Professors do not know whether students take classes in a pass/fail mode unless students opt to tell them.